Shanghai Story: Reception

 Shanghai Story had an unusual reception in China.
 Nominated for several categories at the Golden Rooster Awards, the film was not expected to win, which according to Arthur Jones of Variety, faced tough competition particularly from Zhang Yimou's big-budget wuxia picture, House of Flying Daggers.
 To director Peng Xiaolan's surprise, the film won nearly all major categories including the best picture, director, actress and supporting actor prizes.
 Even after these wins, however, the film was not immediately picked up for domestic distribution in China.

-The film, however, was screened at several international film festivals, giving the film exposure to audiences abroad.
+The film, however, was screened at several international film festivals, giving it exposure to audiences abroad.

 Shanghai Story was eventually released in China in 2005 for the Mid-Autumn Festival.